bravelocation/yeltzland-android/README.md

 If you want to build this app yourself, you'll need to provide some API settings:

-- app/fabric.properties should contain your Fabric API Key and Secret
 - app/google-services.json should contain your Google/Firebase settings
 - app/src/main/res/values/google_maps_api.xml should contain your Google Maps API key
 - ~/.gradle/gradle.properties should contain your Twitter API key and secret